Food-Health

 • Going more than twice a day may indicate diarrhoea.

-When diarrhoea is recurrent and its cause is unknown, it is important to consult a doctor, as it can become dangerous.
-If it occurs too often, it can lead to serious health problems.
+When diarrhoea is recurrent and the cause is unknown, it is important to consult a doctor, as it can become dangerous.
+Frequent diarrhoea can lead to serious health problems.

-Vomiting is also a symptom that should be checked by a doctor, especially if it happens without a clear reason. to contact Doctors because it can be dangerous (if it occur too often It can create lot of problem).
+Vomiting is another symptom that should be checked by a doctor, especially if it occurs without a clear cause.
+If it happens too often, it can be dangerous and may lead health issue and complication).

 Food Helping Transit:

-Coffee, chicory, and tea are also known to help accelerate transit.
+Coffee, chicory, and tea are also known to help accelerate bowel transit.

 Food Reducing Transit:

 Foods that help slow down transit include natural rice (white or semi-whole grain), which is often recommended.
-Bananas can also help slow intestinal transit.
+Bananas and dates can also naturally slow intestinal transit.

 Gut Protection:

-When we have diarrhoea, it is recommended to avoid eating too much acidic food and fiber, in order to reduce irritation in the Gut.
+When we have diarrhoea, it is recommended to avoid eating too many acidic foods and too much fibre, as these can further irritate the gut.

-We should also try to avoid any food intolerances or heavy, fatty foods to protect liver function.
-The liver needs to be protected for its detoxifying role, which helps defend the body against infections.
+We should also avoid foods that trigger intolerances, as well as heavy or fatty foods, in order to protect liver function.
+The liver plays an important detoxifying role, helping the body defend itself against infections.

-When we are constipated, the gut barrier is not the main concern—we need to support liver function and stimulate bowel movements by going to the toilet.
+When we are constipated, the gut barrier is not the main concern; Instead, we need to support liver function and encourage bowel movements through regular visits to the toilet.

 Salt is also known to slow down transit.
-It can be present in foods—such as seafood—without us realizing, and it can contribute to dehydration.
+It can be present in foods; Such as seafood; Without us realising, and it may contribute to dehydration.

-Psyllium is an important food supplement to mention when talking about digestive transit.
+Psyllium is an important supplement to mention when discussing digestive transit.

-This supplement is well known for helping to slow down transit in cases of diarrhea and for facilitating transit when someone is constipated.
+It is well known for helping to slow down transit in cases of diarrhoea, while also facilitating transit when someone is constipated.

-Psyllium originates from Asian countries such as India and Pakistan, where it has been used for centuries due to its beneficial effects on the gut barrier.
-It is a plant commonly recommended for people with Crohn’s disease.
+Psyllium originates from Asian countries such as India and Pakistan, where it has been used for centuries for its beneficial effects on the gut barrier.
+It is also commonly recommended for people with Crohn’s disease.

-One side effect of psyllium is that it may reduce nutrient or medication absorption.
-If you are taking medication, it is recommended to wait 2 to 3 hours after taking psyllium before taking your medicine, to allow for better absorption.
+One possible side effect of psyllium is that it may reduce the absorption of nutrients or medications.
+If you are taking medication, it is advisable to wait 2–3 hours after taking psyllium before taking your medicine, to allow for better absorption.

-As always, please do not hesitate to discuss this with your doctor.
+As always, it is best to discuss this with your doctor.

 Salt:

-Excess salt is not good for health—it can slowly damage the kidneys.
-Salt, like sugar, is considered one of the worst ingredients in our diet that can negatively impact our health.
-It increases dehydration and hypertension, and can lead to kidney failure.
+As previously mentioned, excess salt is not good for health; it can slowly damage the kidneys.
+Salt, like sugar, is considered one of the worst ingredients in our diet, as it can negatively impact our health.
+It increases dehydration and hypertension and can even lead to kidney failure.

 The best way to prevent this damage is to maintain good hydration levels and follow a healthy diet and lifestyle.

 We need to monitor our salt intake carefully.
 The recommended limit is a maximum of 3 grams per day.
-This limit can be exceeded easily, as salt enhances flavor and is widely used for food preservation.
-Ultra-processed foods often contain high amounts of salt, which is why it’s recommended to buy raw ingredients and prepare meals ourselves.
+This limit can easily be exceeded, as salt enhances flavour and is widely used for food preservation.
+Ultra-processed foods often contain high amounts of salt, which is why it is recommended to buy raw ingredients and prepare meals ourselves.

-As previously mentioned, if we increase our consumption of Fish and/or Crustaceans, we should also be careful, as this can unintentionally raise our salt intake without us even realizing it.
+As previously mentioned, if we increase our consumption of fish and/or crustaceans, we should also be careful, as this can unintentionally raise our salt intake without us even realising it.

 Tags: